DFE-Digital/dfe-wizard/README.md

 Please use it in non-critical projects or in development environment first, report bugs, and share feedback so the final version can be more stable and developer-friendly.

+For history purposes 0.1.x version will be maintained in a separate branch but will be only to fix bugs (see 0-stable).

 ---

 ## Table of Contents